Achilleas05/sandwich_shop/requirement.md

 4. Ensure the total price and UI update immediately after any change.
 5. Provide user feedback (snackbar) for remove and update actions.
 6. Handle empty cart states with a clear message.

+## Navigation Drawer Implementation

+### Requirements:

+- [ ] Add a Drawer menu accessible from all screens in the app
+- [ ] The Drawer should contain navigation options for:
+  - [ ] Order Screen (Home)
+  - [ ] Cart Screen
+  - [ ] Profile Screen
+  - [ ] Settings Screen
+- [ ] The Drawer should be accessible via a hamburger menu icon in the AppBar
+- [ ] Implement responsive navigation:
+  - [ ] On large screens (tablets/desktop): Navigation items should appear in the AppBar
+  - [ ] On small screens (mobile): Navigation items should be in the Drawer
+- [ ] Reduce code redundancy by extracting common navigation components
+- [ ] Update all widget tests to cover the new navigation functionality